Our Design Director Rebecca Nambiar discusses the lighting design for this award-winning apartment in Palm Jumeirah, Dubai.

 Project spotlight: Regents Park House

 We’re delighted to share this wonderful project we worked on with Louise Bradley Interiors on lighting for a period listed property overlooking Regents Park designed by Sir John Nash.
+It has also won a prestigious LIT Award for Residential Lighting having been voted by an international panel consisting of a wide variety of design professionals, lighting professionals and design educators.

 As a Grade 1 listed building, this listed property lighting project required clever lighting design to enrich the features throughout the property whilst working within the building guidelines.
 Our Design Director Luke Thomas, talks us through the brief and challenges faced, and the key successes of the project, plus the products featured.